Angel-125/SunkWorks/ReleaseFolder/GameData/WildBlueIndustries/SunkWorks/Readme.txt

 Changes

-- Fixed issue with parachutes deploying when the kerbal isn't wearing the SCUBA Gear or Liquid Breathing Pack.
-- Added new SunkWorks category; it supports both Community Category Kit and Wild Blue Tools' Categories.

-WIP, NO SUPPORT PROVIDED, PARTS ARE INCOMPLETE
-- Added SW-75 keel sections.
+- Finished the modeling and texturing for the SW-75 keel sections.
+- Replaced SWTextureVariants and SWMirrorHelper with SWPartVariants.
+Unlike the stock ModulePartVariants, you can have multiple SWPartVariants in the same part config.

 ---LICENSE---
 Art Assets, including .mu, .png, and .dds files are copyright 2021 by Michael Billard, All Rights Reserved.